ErinBecker/digital-humanities-phylogenetics/brainstorming.md

 Need to explore existing text analysis algorithims, eg spelling correction algorithims for autocorrect (how many changes do I need to make to get a recognizable word?)
 These features may also exist in phylogenetic algorithims (e.g. fuzzy matching), but may not or may need different parameters.

+## About transliteration:
+Index numbers distinguish between homphones.
+The system has a long history and is far from consistent.
+It does, however, allow one to identify which signs were used in the original text.

+&#12000; sign name A; may be read a = water or duru₅ = wet; or can be used as the syllable -a-.